priyanshua44/no-llm/docs/configs/overview.md

 # Configuration Overview

-The stdllm configuration system provides a comprehensive way to define and manage model configurations.
+The no_llm configuration system provides a comprehensive way to define and manage model configurations.
 This overview will help you understand how the different components work together.

 ## Core Components